 Thanks to the RGB lighting, it qualifies as a gaming keyboard for us.
 Those are the rules, deal with it.
 In all seriousness, the combination of mechanical key switches and easier access to ctrl and shift key may allow for quicker actuation for clutch saves in game, and less finger fatigue over long gaming weekends

-The X-Bows mechanical ergonomic keyboard is still available for pledges on Kickstarter.
+The X-Bows mechanical ergonomic keyboard is available via the company’s website.